-The EAC is firmly committed to fostering a culture that values diversity and complies with our nation's equal employment opportunity and civil rights laws.
-Diversity enhances EAC's ability to accomplish its mission by bringing people together with a wide range of skills, approaches, and experience.
+The EAC is firmly committed to fostering a culture that values and complies with our nation's equal employment opportunity and civil rights laws.
 The EAC is also committed to creating and maintaining both a high-quality work environment for all employees and an Agency that delivers programs and services to all people with utmost fairness, integrity, and equality.

-Dated this 8th day of February 2024
+Dated this 22nd day of January 2025